ReliableSecurity/MessageMaster/replit.md

 Multi-tenant SaaS platform for phishing simulation and security awareness testing (similar to GoPhish).
 Security teams can create controlled phishing campaigns, test employee susceptibility, and track engagement through a complete funnel: sent → opened → clicked → credentials_submitted.

 ## Recent Changes
+- **2025-12-03**: Fixed contact groups and contacts creation for all users
+  - Fixed companyId injection before Zod validation in POST endpoints
+  - Fixed GET /api/contacts and GET /api/contact-groups for superadmin (now defaults to their own company)
+  - Dialog now closes immediately on success, then refetches data asynchronously
 - **2025-12-03**: Added campaign launch functionality
   - POST /api/campaigns/:id/launch - changes campaign status from draft to sending
   - Multi-tenant check: users can only launch campaigns in their company